SnowSoftware/cloudmanagement-integrations/Azure/Create_Deployment_Destination/Readme.md

  - Advanced property "embotics.workflow.credentials.commander" must be set to a "superuser" account to access the Commander API.
  - Advanced property "embotics.workflow.credentials.retrievesensitive" must be set to a "true".
  - Commander - Create a Deployment Destination (Module).json)
+ - Azure Cloud account must have an existing Resouce-Group, Subnet and Datastore.

 **Workflows supporting this modules:**